– How does your business work?

 – How would you evaluate the impact of ELMA implementation?

 – Processes are executed in time and with the required results – all of this is monitored using the system.
 This approach disciplines employees and improves their work performance.
-In general, implementing a business process management system changes the corporate culture, which contributes to development of the company.
+In general, implementing a business process management system changes the corporate culture, which contributes to the development of the company.

 – What advice can you give to those who are thinking of implementing a process approach in management?